Configure HTTPS on an Azure Front Door (classic) custom domain

 Wait for propagation

-After the domain name is validated, it can take up to 6-8 hours for the custom domain HTTPS feature to be activated.
-When the process is complete, the custom HTTPS status in the Azure portal is set to Enabled and the four operation steps in the custom domain dialog are marked as complete.
-Your custom domain is now ready to use HTTPS.
+After domain validation, it can take up to 6-8 hours for the custom domain HTTPS feature to be activated.
+When complete, the custom HTTPS status in the Azure portal is set to Enabled.

 Operation progress